district10/cmake-templates/README.md

   - [opencv](opencv): for opencv2 or less (VS2010 `<Good>`, Linux `<?>`)
   - [opencv3](opencv3): for opencv3 (temporarily not available) (VS2010 `<?>`, Linux `<Good>`)

+(I have OpenCV2 on Win, and OpenCV3 on Linux, that's why...)

 ## Example with Support of Qt4

 See